 Probate Process in Fayetteville: Legal Assistance and Guidance

 Some states also impose an estate or inheritance tax.
 Arkansas does not impose this tax.
 Actually, only 20 states do: Connecticut, Delaware, D.C., Hawaii, Illinois, Iowa, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Nebraska, New Jersey, New York, Oregon, Pennsylvania Rhode Island, Tennessee, Vermont and Washington.
-If you have questions about the probate process in Fayetteville, Arkansas or the specific costs that would apply to your situation, contact Sexton, Bailey Attorneys, PA either online or by calling (479) 443-0062.
+If you have questions about the probate process in Fayetteville, Arkansas or the specific costs that would apply to your situation, contact Wilcox Attorneys, PA either online or by calling (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018